agomaa1212002/bmd303/README.md

    ## Dashboard:

   Displays an overview of patient-specific data.
-  Includes health metrics, treatment plans, and other relevant information.
+  Includes charts, treatment plans, and other relevant information.

+• Prescribtions

+doctor can write the prescribtion digitally and send it to the patient directly to his mobile application.